wp-plugins/nextgen-facebook/readme.txt

 = Q. Why doesn't Facebook show my (current) Open Graph image? =

 **A.** The first time Facebook accesses your webpage, it will cache the image and text it finds.
-Facebook then prefers to use that cached information until it has expired.
+Facebook then prefers to use the cached information until it has expired.
 So, before you hit the send / share button for the first time, make sure you've chosen your featured image and (optionally) entered an excerpt text.
-If you change your mind, and your webpage has not been liked or shared yet, then try using [Facebook's Open Graph debugging tool](https://developers.facebook.com/tools/debug).
+If you change your mind, and your webpage has not been liked or shared yet, then try using [Facebook's Open Graph debugging tool](https://developers.facebook.com/tools/debug) to refresh the Facebook cache.
 If your webpage has already been liked or shared on Facebook, then there's nothing you can do to change the image, text, or title that was used.

 = Q. How can I see what Facebook sees? =

 **A.** Facebook has an [Open Graph debugging tool](https://developers.facebook.com/tools/debug) where you can enter a URL and view a report of it's findings.
 Try it with your posts, pages, archive pages, author pages, search results, etc. to see how NextGEN Facebook OG presents your content.
 If there are Open Graph Warnings, read them carefully -- usually they explain that the information they *already have* for this webpage is in conflict with the Open Graph information now being presented.
 This might be just the published and modified times, or (if the webpage has already been liked or shared) the title and image Facebook has saved previously.

 = Q. What about Google Search and Google Plus? =

 **A.** Google reads the Open Graph meta tags as well, along with other "structured data markup" on your webpage.
-You can see what Google picks up from your webpages by using it's [>Rich Snippets Testing Tool](http://www.google.com/webmasters/tools/richsnippets).
+You can see what Google picks up from your webpages by using it's [Rich Snippets Testing Tool](http://www.google.com/webmasters/tools/richsnippets).
+Use the "Author Link URL" and "Publisher Link URL" options on the NextGEN Facebook OG settings page to have Google associate author profiles with your search results.

 = Q. Does LinkedIn read the Open Graph tags? =